Who We Are

 The CCIR traces its history back to 1914 when the Superintendents of Insurance from the four western provinces met “to discuss ways and means to secure uniformity in the laws relating to contracts of insurance.”
 By 1917 Ontario had joined what was then called The Association of Provincial Superintendents of Insurance of the Dominion of Canada.
 Over the following decades the name changed several times and the association expanded to include all of the provinces and territories and the federal Office of the Superintendent of Financial Institutions.
 By 1989 the newly renamed Canadian Council of Insurance Regulators had achieved its current form.

 The Chair of CCIR is Robert Bradley, Superintendent of Insurance, Prince Edward Island.
-The Vice Chairs are, J. Scott Moore, Superintendent of Financial Institutions, Manitoba, Nathalie Sirois, Senior Director for Insurers Supervision and Control of Right to Practise, Quebec and Huston Loke, Executive Vice President, Financial Services Regulatory Authority of Ontario.
+The Vice Chairs are, J. Scott Moore, Superintendent of Financial Institutions, Manitoba, Nathalie Sirois, Senior Director, Prudential Supervision, Quebec and Huston Loke, Executive Vice President, Financial Services Regulatory Authority of Ontario.

 CCIR’s strategic plan describes a vision for the organization into the future, outlining priorities and initiatives to be undertaken over a three year planning period.